nx-academy/nx-ai/README.md

 # NX Academy - AI Source Code
-Collection of Python scripts using the OpenAI API to generate content (quizzes, summaries, …) and run automated jobs.
+Collection of RAG scripts using the OpenAI API to generate content (quizzes, summaries, …) and run automated jobs.

 ## Welcome to NX Academy 👋